 Using complex and secure passwords is your number one defense against identity theft.
 However, many people are still lax on password security.
 Recent statistics show that the most common passwords in 2022 are still “qwerty”, “123456”, and, painfully, “password”.

 A password manager automates your password generation and helps you choose complex passwords without having to memorize them separately.
 It also reviews your existing passwords and flags any that are too weak or that have already been compromised in data breaches.
 Some can even automatically update weak or leaked passwords for popular sites and services.

 At the heart of any identity theft protection worth its salt lies an extensive set of monitoring features.
 After all, one of the core benefits of identity theft protection services is being alerted to possible theft.
 This helps you react fast to minimize the damage.

-One commonly offered type of monitoring is dark web monitoring.
+One commonly offered type is dark web monitoring.
 This means that the identity theft protection provider deploys AI algorithms to scan the seedier corners of the internet for your personal and business information.
 If any of your passwords, bank and tax details, or your social security number are found on the dark web, you’ll get an alert.

 Another essential type of monitoring concerns credit scores and financial services.

 Similarly, financial account monitoring uses advanced algorithms to keep an eye on your bank accounts and credit card charges.
-When suspicious activity deviates from your normal patterns, you’ll find out immediately.
+When activity deviates from your normal patterns, you’ll find out immediately.